• Skip to primary navigation

 2. Declare All Your Goods

-• After verifying your identity, the kiosk will then show a customs declaration screen.
+• After verifying your identity, the kiosk may show a customs declaration screen next.
 You will touch YES or NO to answer each declaration question.
 You must declare ALL goods purchased, received as gifts, or repaired/altered while abroad.
 FYI: With Global Entry, you do not need to complete any paper customs forms before arriving.

 • You will also use the Global Entry kiosk to declare currency of more than $10,000 USD or any foreign equivalent in cash, travelers’ checks, or money orders.

-• The kiosk will print a receipt that you will take to the baggage control inspection area.
+• The kiosk will print a receipt that you will take to the baggage control inspection area or will turn green to alert you to proceed to the line for the next available agent.
 You will then declare currency with a Customs & Border Protection (CBP) officer and complete a currency reporting form.

 • You must declare any food, fruits, vegetables, plants, insects, meats or meat products, dairy products, animals, disease agents, cell cultures, snails or soil.
 Also, if you have visited a farm or ranch outside of the United States you will need to let a CBP officer know that too.